 1. Remember Why You Started

 There’s a reason you picked up the violin.
-Whether it was a lilting concerto that gave you goosebumps, seeing two twins duel Celtic fiddles in Lord of the Dance's 1997 VHS release (rather obscure, I know, but I fell in love), or else the quiet pride in mastering something difficult.
+Whether it was a lilting concerto that gave you goosebumps, seeing two twins duel Celtic fiddles in Lord of the Dance's 1997 VHS release (rather obscure but I stand by it), or else the quiet pride in mastering something difficult.
 Hold onto that.
-This exam isn’t just a test.
-It’s a touchstone for your personal journey as a musician.
 The RCM syllabus is restrictive, but within that structure is room to showcase your unique voice.
 Your interpretation, your emotion, your growth.
 Each étude, each scale, each bow stroke is a step toward that version of yourself you imagined when you first placed the violin on your shoulder.

 3. Your Worth as a Musician is not Defined by an Exam